jzhangg/jzhangg.github.io/_pages/research.md

-<p><strong>Won't You Hire Your Neighboring Firm Wwner?
+<p><strong>Won't You Hire Your Neighboring Firm Owner?
 Experimental Evidence on the Benefits of Small Firm Consolidation.</strong> (with Morgan Hardy and Jamie McCasland)
 <br>
 <p>